RubixML/ML/README.md

 - [Text Sentiment Analyzer](https://github.com/RubixML/Sentiment)

 ## Funding
 Rubix ML is funded entirely by donations from the open source software community.
-If you are interested in becoming a patron, you can make a contribution to one our funding sources below.
+If you are interested in becoming a patron, you can make a contribution to one of our funding sources below.

 - [Patreon](https://www.patreon.com/rubixml)